Ezequiel Duran Player Props: Rangers vs. Yankees

 Ezequiel Duran At The Plate

-- Duran is batting .277 with three doubles, a home run and a walk.
+- Duran has three doubles, a home run and a walk while batting .294.

-- In three games this year (17.6%), Duran has picked up an RBI, including two games with multiple runs batted in.
+- In four games this year (22.2%), Duran has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least one run four times this year (23.5%), including one multi-run game.
+- He has scored at least once four times this year (22.2%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.